Pylons/venusian/docs/index.rst

   it is not ignored.
 If the callable matches a package name, the package as well as any of that package's submodules and subpackages (recursively) will be ignored.
 If the callable matches a module name, that module and any of its contained global objects will be ignored.
-If the callable mactches a global object name, only that object name will be ignored.
+If the callable matches a global object name, only that object name will be ignored.
 For example, if you want to skip all packages, modules, and global objects that have a full dotted name that ends with the word "tests", you can use